Safety Planning

 • In Toronto you can call Interval House at 1-888-293-5516 or the Assaulted Women’s Helpline at 416-863-0511.

-If you are not in immediate danger but you are planning to leave, here are some important safety and wellness issues for you to consider.
+Here are some important safety and wellness issues for you to consider.
 Many women arrive at our home with their children and just the clothes on their backs.
 But if you can, plan ahead for a safe escape and a more comfortable transition into a new life.
 And take a moment to learn how to cover your tracks.

 Safety Plan